HL7/cql-ig/input/pages/using-cql.md

 #### Representation in Narrative
 {: #code-representation-in-narrative}
+When direct-reference codes are used within knowledge artifacts, the narrative (Human-readable) SHALL display the local identifier, the code, the code system, and the display value as shown in the example below.
 When direct-reference codes are used within knowledge artifacts, if the artifact includes narrative (Human-readable), it **SHALL** include a representation of at least the following information for each codesystem:

-    The local identifier for the code within the codesystem The external identifier for the codesystem
+    The local identifier for the code within the codesystem.
+    The external identifier for the codesystem.
-    The version of the codesystem, if specified
+    The version of the codesystem, if specified.
+    The display value from the code system.

 For example:
 ```html
 code "Venous foot pump, device (physical object)":  '442023007' from "SNOMEDCT" display Venous foot pump, device (physical object)"
 ```

-In other words, the library identifier followed by the code and code system information from the code declaration.

 ### UCUM Best Practices
 {: #ucum-best-practices}